Is Ramen Gluten Free?

 Frequently Asked Questions

-Yes, traditional Ramen noodles contain gluten because they are made from wheat flour.
+Yes, ramen noodles are made from wheat flour, which contains gluten.

-Gluten free alternatives include rice noodles, zucchini noodles, shirataki noodles, and quinoa pasta.
+Gluten-free substitutes include rice noodles, zucchini noodles, and shirataki noodles.

 Check Ramen on Other Diets